Dear Colleagues, students and friends,

 This program is designed to help healthcare professionals, managers and the local communities improve their capacity to cope with Major Mass Casualty Incidents.

-We strongly believe that a high level seminar on health intervention in major incidences in this area shall empower the resilience and mitigation level not only of the local population but also of the visitors.
-We take this opportunity to address thankful considerations to all the authorities involved in Rhodes mainly the Municipality of Rhodes and the Regional Division of Southern Aegean.
+We strongly believe that a high-level seminar on health intervention in major incidences in this area shall empower the resilience and mitigation level not only of the local population but also of the visitors.

 Emmanouil Pikoulis MD, PhD, DMCC